imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

 - [The Amateur's Mind][the amateur's mind], by Jeremy Silman
-- [The Pragmatic Programmer][the pragmatic programmer], by Andrew Hunt and David Thomas
 - Working Effectively With Legacy Code, by Michael Feathers
 - Blindness, by José Saramago
 - The Road Less Traveled, by M. Scott Peck